loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

     **TODO(bajtos) Find out how to re-use ProductBaseSchema for the model definition**

- 2. Define a datasource representing a single source of data, typically a database.
-In this text, we will be using in-memory storage.
-In real applications, just replace `memory` connector with the connector for your database (`postgresql`, `mongodb`, etc.).
+ 2. Define a data source representing a single source of data, typically a database.
+In this examle, we will be using in-memory storage.
+In real applications, replace the `memory` connector with the actual database connector  (`postgresql`, `mongodb`, etc.).

     Create `src/datasources/db.datasource.ts` with the following content: